ddan9/terminal-wm-list/README.md

 # terminal-wm-list
-Public list of terminal/tty/cli based window managers
+Public list of terminal/tty/cli based window managers and some useful additional tools

-Might be used as fully workable desktop/window environent (especially with gpm)
+Might be used as fully workable desktop/window environment (especially with gpm).

 <br />